Making Sense of Medicare’s 8 Minute Rule

 Using the chart above you see you will bill 3 units.
 You must bill 1 unit of therapeutic exercise and 1 unit of therapeutic activities.
 But you have 10 min of therapeutic exercise left over and 8 minutes of therapeutic activities remaining.
 You now need to bill the code for which you have the most remainder minutes (therapeutic exercises).
 So you add the therapeutic activities minutes to the therapeutic exercise minutes and bill one more unit of therapeutic exercises.

 According to the chart you can bill 3 units again based on total time.
 Your bill would need to have 2 units of therapeutic exercises which equals 30 minutes with 2 minutes remainder.
 You don’t meet the 8 minute requirement for manual therapy alone because of the 7 minutes but since it is more than the 2 minutes remaining from the therapeutic exercises you add those minutes to the 7 minutes and can now bill for 1 unit of manual therapy.

-Does the 8 minute rule apply to all insurances?
+Insurances that follow the 8 minute rule